The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

 The firms recognized on the rankings include a few holding companies firms, but mostly independents.
 Some have generous benefits, others prioritize professional development or interesting work that keeps talent engaged.
-We’re working on an in-depth feature that will more deeply explore the factors that drive employee engagement within our industry.
+We’re working on a series of stories explore the factors that drive recruitment, retention and engagement within our industry.
 All participating firms can also obtain their own results mapped against either the industry or its competitive set.
 (For more information on this, see FAQ.)

 #1 W2O Group (Independent)